Skip to main content

 NSF EPSCoR Project

 This is a multi-site, multi-disciplinary research project to better understand brain dynamics and higher-order brain function (memory) in both human and animal subjects with generalized seizure disorder.
 The project will leverage a multi-disciplinary team of neuroscientists, neurologists, neuropsychologists, engineers to gain an understanding of the brain “in crisis” at the cellular, molecular and macroscale.
 In addition to the scientific goals of the project, the study team will focus on educating the next generation of scientists with a particular emphasis on providing research opportunities to undergraduate, graduate and postdoctoral students who from institutions without strong research programs in the biomedical sciences.
 This research is well aligned with the NSF “Understanding the Brain Initiative” announced in April 2013.
+Current work has focused on development of a spindle detection algorithm in collaboration with Dr. Kevin Holly (Mathworks, Inc.) and Dr. Theresa Murray (Louisiana Tech University) to be deployed in rodents that were examined over time prior to and following induction of epileptic activity.

 Pediatric Head Modeling Project

 A number of potentially debilitating neurocognitive disorders are a consequence of delays or abnormalities in brain development, and childhood epilepsy has been shown to be associated with increased risk of learning disabilities, ADHD and depression.
 These associations make it imperitive that we gain a better understanding of the relationship between cognitive and anatomical development.
 Electroencephalography (EEG) is a non-invasive methods for assessment of dynamic brain activity both at rest and during cognitive activities.
 However, at present, the head models used to identify sources of activity were developed for adults and introduce errors in localization in pediatric populations.
 Thus, the goal of this project is to develop, test and validate age-specific pediatric head models that are accurate both in morphological features and in regional differences in tissue conductivity.
-This project will result in public release of a set of innovative age-specific head models together with newly developed software from our project website.
+This project resulted in public release of a set of innovative age-specific head models together with newly developed software from our project website.

 Visit Pedeheadmod.net